Skip to content

 test_createTokenSaleWithEncode57,256

-Under identical conditions, the encoded-path test uses 66,377 fewer gas units than the struct path test.
+Same inputs, same conditions, the encoded path uses 66,377 fewer gas units than the struct path.

 Function-level gas costs